 Rest Is Part of the Fight

-Here’s a thing I learned many moons ago, back when I was up on Earth and not hanging with the boneheads down here in the Underworld: even warriors need to set down their scythes and take a nap every no and then.
+Trust me, I learned that back when I was up on Earth and not hanging with the boneheads down here in the Underworld.

 You’ve built so many things that matter.
 A company that puts people before profits.
-Books that tell stories of people forgotten in the system.
-Even carved a career from your own conviction, imagination, grit, and oodles of stubbornness.
+Books that tell stories of people forgotten in the energy system.
 You’ve already proven you can fight to make this world a better place.
 But there comes a point when pushing harder just digs you deeper into the ground.
+You really need to put down that to-do list and pick up a book.
+Something you could read just for fun.

-That tightness swelling in your chest?
-Those tears on the verge of spilling over?
+Self-care isn’t selfish.
+Especially when you got a tightness swelling in your chest, and tears on the verge of spilling down those pretty cheeks.

-It’s just your body whispering, “Please sit the fudge down before we topple over and break a hip.”
+It’s just your body whispering, “Please stop running before we topple into the lava river and break a hip.”

-So listen to those bones and just stop to take a breath.
+You better listen to those bones.
 Cry if you need to.
-A loud, ugly, big sob of a cry.
+I’m talking an ugly, big sob of a cry.
 There’s no shame in it.
 The strongest souls are the ones that know when to fall apart for a minute.

 And don’t you dare cancel that ocean vacation you’ve been planning for months now.
-There's no getting the deposit back, so make up your mind to get your money's worth.
-When you're at the ocean let the tide remind you what true balance feels like—rising and falling, pulling back to gather strength.
+There's no getting the deposit back now.
+When you're at the ocean let the tide remind you what true balance feels like: rising and falling, followed by pulling back to gather strength.

-When the morning comes, you’ll still have every dream you fought for—your words, your ideas, your daughter, your mission to fix the grid and the world around it.
-None of that disappears because you paused.
+When the morning comes, you’ll still have every dream you fought for: your words, your ideas, your daughter, your mission to fix the grid and the world around it.
+None of that disappears because you paused for a moment.

 Now now more stressing about things falling a part while you nap.
 The universe can wait one night.